textileio/community/docs/index.md

 ## ThreadDB

+ThreadDB makes dynamic data on the DWeb easy by providing simple data hosting services and an API familiar to anyone who used MongoDB/Mongoose.

 ThreadDB is a secure, decentralized, p2p database built on IPFS and Libp2p.

-Developers use ThreadDB so they can spend less time configuring encryption or managing content addresses, instead ThreadDB allows them to start building right away.
-A familiar MongoDB/Mongoose API and simple data hosting services make dynamic data on the DWeb easy!
+Spend less time configuring encryption or managing content addresses with ThreadDB.

-**Learn more**
+**Learn more about ThreadDB**

 <div class="txtl-options">
   <a href="./threads/" class="box">